yagizerlc/protocol_yagiz_github/Day 6: Genomics.md

 jobinfo
 ```

-5. How good is the quality of genome?
+5. How good is the quality of genome? (check quast, checkM and M2)
 4. Why did we use Hybrid assembler?
+   - We used hybrid assembler (unicycler) because it can integrate both short reads and long reads to generate high-quality assembly.
+Using both short and long reads with hybrid asemblers is improve the accuracy and contiguity of the constructed genome assembly.
 3. What is the difference between short and long reads?
+   - Short reads are high-throughput DNA sequences range from 50 base pairs to 300 base pairs.
+Short reads have high accuracy and high sequencing depth, but have struggles with long repeats and structural variations.
+On the other hand, long reads are DNA sequences that can reach to thousand or even more base pairs.
+Long reads have lower accuracy and lower sequencing depth, but can deal with long repeat regions.
 2. Did we use Single or Paired end reads?
 Why?
+   - We used paired-end reads since we get sequence data from both directions, it helps correct sequencing errors and provide improved accuracy in assembly.
-1. Write down about the classification of genome we have used here
+1. Write down about the classification of genome we have used here (check Average nucleotide identity ANI in the GTDB outputs if higher than 95% its true)